How to update a dictionary in Python

 print(user_info)--OUTPUT--{'name': 'Alice', 'email': 'alice.new@example.com', 'phone': '555-1234'}

-The update() method efficiently merges one dictionary into another.
-It modifies the original dictionary in place by adding or overwriting key-value pairs from the second dictionary.
+The update() method is your go-to for merging one dictionary into another.
+It modifies the original dictionary in place by incorporating key-value pairs from a second dictionary or another iterable of key-value pairs.

-• If a key already exists, like 'email', its value is updated with the new one.
+• If a key from the new data already exists, its value is overwritten—like how the 'email' was updated in the example.

-• If a key is new, like 'phone', the key-value pair is added to the dictionary.
+• If a key is new, it's simply added to the dictionary, which is what happened with the 'phone' key.

 Using dictionary comprehension for conditional updates